Supernovae drive large-scale, incompressible turbulence through small-scale instabilities: Summary and conclusions

-Several outstanding problems remain.
-(1) The geometry of the layer, which exhibits a highly folded structure, generates incompressible turbulence in a manner directly tied to the geometry and the misaligned gradients in $\baro$.
-This is an analytically tractable problem, reducible to modeling $\PoB$, and could ultimately yield a first-principles model for the $\Pus \propto k^{-3/2}$ spectrum and, in turn, the galactic velocity power spectrum.
-Developing such a model is beyond the scope of this Letter.
-(2) Based on \citet{Beattie2025_SLK41} and \citet{Connor2025_cascading_from_the_winds}, this spectrum appears to survive transport from the galactic disk into the winds.
-However, at some length scale, galactic shear could deform the expanding modes, altering the spectrum and preventing it from being perfectly imprinted on the largest scales.
-The survival of the spectrum under shear must be tested with future simulations.
-(3) The role of magnetic fields will be crucial in this phenomenology, since they are generated proportionally with $\omega$ through the Biermann battery \citep{Biermann1950_battery,Beattie2025_SLK41}.
-A detailed investigation of the Biermann effect and the associated dynamo is left for future work, once this problem setup is ported to the GPU-enabled \citet{Stone2024_athenaK} code.
+A number of outstanding problems remain.
+(1) Based on \citet{Beattie2025_SLK41} and \citet{Connor2025_cascading_from_the_winds}, the $\Pus(k) \propto k^{-3/2}$ spectrum generated by the unstable contact discontinuity appears to survive transport from the galactic disk into the winds.
+However, galactic shear could deform the growing modes, altering the spectrum and preventing it from being perfectly imprinted on the largest scales.
+The survival of the spectrum under shear must be tested in future simulations.
+(2) An inhomogeneous or turbulent upstream medium inevitably perturbs the shock and introduces additional structure into the thin radiative cooling shell.
+Consequently, the driving spectrum $\PoB(k)$ may vary between individual SNRs.
+However, this may not erase the signature of the unstable layer.
+Quantities that ensemble average over SNRs, like the global velocity power spectrum, may retain a systematic imprint of the unstable layer because $\Pus(k)$ is the sum over the spatial variations, allowing the spectrum to retain the systematic contribution from the unstable layer at the level of the velocity dispersion.
+(3) The role of magnetic fields will be crucial in further developing this new SN-driven turbulence phenomenology, since they are generated proportionally with $\baro$ through the Biermann battery, when the electron pressure is not spatially uniform \citep{Biermann1950_battery,Beattie2025_SLK41}.
+A detailed study of the Biermann effect, $\partial_t \bm{B} \propto \baro$, and the inevitable dynamo is deferred to future work, when this problem setup is ported to the GPU-enabled \textsc{AthenaK} code \citep{Stone2024_athenaK}.
+This will enable substantially higher-resolution calculations and a more direct characterization of the two-dimensional surface modes generated by $\baro$.